Richard Haag

 Richard Haag (October 23, 1923 – May 9, 2018) was an American landscape architect who was known for his role in Gas Works Park in Seattle, Washington and on the Bloedel Reserve on Bainbridge Island.
 Richard Haag's modernist and minimalist ideals also set the tone for Northwestern landscape design.

 Early life and career

 Richard Haag was born and raised in Louisville, Kentucky.
 He attended the University of Illinois, the University of California and received his bachelor's degree in Landscape Architecture (B.L.A.) from the University of California, Berkeley, and his master's degree in Landscape Architecture (M.L.A.) from the Harvard Graduate School of Design.

-In 1958, Richard Haag joined the University of Washington faculty in Seattle, Washington to pursue Landscape Architecture and graduated in 1964.
-While at the university, he founded the Landscape Architecture Program at the University of Washington in 1964.
+In 1958, Richard Haag joined the University of Washington faculty in Seattle, Washington and founded its Landscape Architecture Program.

-At the University of Washington, Richard Haag was the lead designer in Richard Haag Associates which he founded in 1968, before closing on June 30, 2016.
+While at the university, he was also the lead designer at Richard Haag Associates which he founded in 1968, before closing on June 30, 2016.
 Through his position at Richard Haag Associates, he worked on over 500 designing and planning projects.
 He died in May 2018 at the age of 94.